iaduka/AAI301_Study_Guide/README.md

-# EduPortal - University Lecture Materials Website
+# AAI301 Ethical and Societal Impact of Generative AI - SUSS Study Guide

-A modern, responsive educational website designed for hosting university lecture materials.
+A modern, responsive educational website for the SUSS AAI301 course on ethical and societal impact of generative AI.
 Built with HTML, CSS, and vanilla JavaScript.

 ## Features